Target Malaria’s team in Ghana works in collaboration with the University of Ghana, Legon, based in Accra and is headed by Dr. Fred Aboagye-Antwi.

 The Target Malaria team in Ghana specialises in mosquito behaviour and ecology.
 Their work is currently focused on two main activities:

-- Mosquito Rearing and Male Fitness studies of Anopheles gambiae complex: This research aims to develop protocols for rearing, transport and release of mosquitoes.
-These will ensure that in the future, gene drive constructs developed by Target Malaria will get introduced into natural An. gambiae populations in an efficient manner.
+- Mosquito rearing and male fitness studies of Anopheles gambiae complex: This research aims to develop protocols for rearing, transport and release of mosquitoes.
+These will ensure that in the future, gene drive constructs developed by Target Malaria can be introduced efficiently into wild An. gambiae populations.
 Our research development pipeline consists of laboratory, semi-field, and mark-release recapture (MRR) studies.
 The final aim of the project is to: (i) Develop larval rearing conditions that maximise the survival of mass-produced males, (ii) Test rearing protocols that boost male mating competitiveness and mate choosiness, and (iii) Improve methods for packaging, transport and release of mass-produced males to minimise negative effects on male survival and mating competitiveness.

 The Field Entomology and Ecology teams are conducting data collection activities and the Stakeholder Engagement team is actively engaging various key stakeholders.
 A new insectary laboratory has been inaugurated in 2023 at the University of Ghana in order to facilitate some of the planned research.

 Our activities in Ghana are in their early stages.
 We recently established a library for invertebrates including mosquitoes from the study sites, successfully established laboratory mosquito colonies, and received agreement from individuals and the local community to carry out our activities.
 In addition, the Ethics Committee of the College of Basics and Applied Sciences recognised our activities as best practices.